Quick Guide to: Getting to Paris, Getting around, Where to go and Where to eat

 Paris is one of the world’s greatest capital cities.
+This guide to Paris will get you started.
 The City of Light as she’s called, has everything: a long history, some of the best museums; iconic buildings like the Eiffel Tower and Notre-Dame cathedral; small, winding streets bustling with street markets; wide boulevards lined with gracious buildings; famous restaurants and cafés where you sit with the ghosts of the past and watch the frenzy of the present and of course great shopping.

 Paris has a relatively small centre, so it’s an easy city to navigate.
 Wander from the Quartier Latin to Montmartre; from the increasingly trendy Marais to the Eiffel Tower, taking in the very different characters of each area.